Badsworth/pfml_scripts/docs/portal/tests.md

 ### Test coverage

 Jest includes [built-in support for measuring test coverage](https://jestjs.io/docs/en/cli#coverage), using [Istanbul](https://istanbul.js.org/).
 The [`coverageReporters`](https://jestjs.io/docs/en/configuration#coveragereporters-array-string) Jest setting can be modified for more advanced test coverage use cases.

-## Manual testing in Internet Explorer 11

-To test the Portal locally using Internet Explorer in BrowserStack or Sauce Labs, you will need to temporarily disable Amplify's cookie storage config setting in `_app.js` by commenting out the `cookieStorage` object.
-This requirement seems unique to local development.